shakfu/aldev/README.md

 ## MIDI Export

-Export your Alda compositions to Standard MIDI Files (.mid) for use in DAWs and other music software.
+Export Alda compositions to Standard MIDI Files (.mid) for use in DAWs and other music software.

 ### Quick Start